Quick Answer

 Is fiber more reliable than cable?

 Yes.
 Fiber optic cables are less susceptible to interference, weather, and physical degradation than coaxial cables.
 Fiber networks typically achieve 99.9-99.99% uptime versus cable's 99-99.9%.
-Additionally, fiber's dedicated bandwidth prevents "neighborhood congestion" affecting cable networks.
+Also, fiber's dedicated bandwidth prevents "neighborhood congestion" affecting cable networks.
 For businesses requiring maximum reliability, fiber's engineering advantages translate to measurably better uptime and consistent performance.

 Ready to get connected?
 Call now for exclusive deals: